Mike-Kolikidis/ScormPlayer/Readme.md

 ## Configuration
 Configuration settings for the Proxy are located in src/configure.php

 * SERVED_FILES: these are the files (specified by their extension) that are served directly by the Proxy.
 All other requests are redirected to the corresponding signed url.
 * Logging:
     * log: if true, logging is enabled
     * logCustom: if true, messages will be logged to a custom log file.
 If false, messages are stored to php's standard error log, e.g. for a unix system running nginx this is `/var/log/nginx/error.log`
     * customLogFile: the file where custom logging is saved.

         **Note**: in unix systems the custom log file must exist and have the appropriate permissions.
-For example, for unix, if the web server runs as `www-data` and the custom log file is `/tmp/scorm.log` do ```touch /tmp/scorm.log && chgrp www-data /tmp/scorm.log && chmod g+w /tmp/scorm.log```
+For example, for unix, if the web server runs as `www-data` and the custom log file is `/tmp/scorm.log` do
+        ```
+        touch /tmp/scorm.log && chgrp www-data /tmp/scorm.log && chmod g+w /tmp/scorm.log
+        ```

+        **Important**: Custom logging should be used for debugging purposes only.
+The custom log file is not rotated and will gradually consume disk space.
+Either implement rotation using OS mechanisms e.g. crontab for unix, or manually delete the custom log file and disable custom logging when no longer required.

 * Google Cloud Storage Settings:
     * GOOGLE_CLOUD_STORAGE_BUCKET: the storage bucket of the project